-5.2.3.3 ADV_RCR.1 Informal correspondence demonstration
+5.2.3.9 ADV_RCR.1 Representation correspondence

-- 5.2.3.3.1 Developer action elements - ADV_RCR.1.1D The developer shall provide an analysis of the correspondence between all adjacent pairs of the TSF representations that are provided. - 5.2.3.3.2 Content and presentation of evidence elements - ADV_RCR.1.1C For each adjacent pair of the provided TSF representations the analysis shall demonstrate that all relevant security functionality of the more abstract TSF representation is correctly and completely refined in the less abstract representation. - 5.2.3.3.3 Evaluator action elements
+ADV_RCR.1.1D The developer shall provide an analysis of the correspondence between all adjacent pairs of the TSF representations that are provided.

+ADV_RCR.1.1C For each adjacent pair of the provided TSF representations the analysis shall demonstrate that all relevant security functionality of the more abstract TSF representation is correctly and completely refined in the less abstract representation.

-ADV_RCR.1.1E The evaluator shall confirm that the information provided meets all requirements for the content and presentation of evidence.
+ADV_RCR.1.1E The evaluator shall confirm that the information provided meets